centaur54dev/ckeditor5-math-preview/README.md

 # ckeditor5-math-preview
 ## About
 This is a plugin for [ckeditor 5](https://github.com/ckeditor/ckeditor5).
-When clicking on a latex math expression, a popup is shown that displays the expression rendered with MathJax.
+When clicking on a latex math expression, a popup is shown that displays the expression rendered with MathJax or katex.

+UPDATE: katex rendering added
 UPDATE: working with ckeditor5 version 11.2.0 (ckeditor5-engine v.12.0).

 ## Install